 - Prepare a proposal addressing the information requested in the guidelines.

 - Submit your proposal through the AECT online proposal submission form

 Be sure to select the unit, Design and Development Showcase.
-Any further questions should be addressed to the D&D Showcase Chair, Matthew Schmidt at email@example.com.
+Any further questions should be addressed to the D&D Showcase Chair, Victor Law at firstname.lastname@example.org.

 Peer Review Process and Submission Guidelines